Brand Name Rythmodan Common Name disopyramide

 Who should NOT take this medication?

-- is allergic to disopyramide or to any of the ingredients of the medication
+- are allergic to disopyramide or any ingredients of the medication

-- is taking other medications to treat abnormal heart rhythms or medications that may cause abnormal heart rhythms (e.g., amiodarone, quinidine, sotalol, verapamil, diltiazem, pimozide)
+- are taking other medications to treat abnormal heart rhythms or medications that may cause abnormal heart rhythms (e.g., amiodarone, quinidine, sotalol, verapamil, diltiazem, pimozide)

-- has cardiomyopathy (a disease of the heart muscle)
+- have cardiomyopathy (a disease of the heart muscle)

-- has certain severe heart rhythm disorders (i.e., bundle-branch block associated with first-degree AV block, double block, or second- and third-degree AV block with no pacemaker)
+- have certain severe heart rhythm disorders (i.e., bundle-branch block associated with first-degree AV block, double block, or second- and third-degree AV block with no pacemaker)

-- has severe sinus node (the heart's natural pacemaker) dysfunction
+- have severe sinus node (the heart's natural pacemaker) dysfunction

 What side effects are possible with this medication?